-We often think that buying new things makes us feel good, and whenever we need to lift our spirits up we go shopping.
+We often think that buying new things will make us feel good, and whenever we need to lift our spirits up we go shopping.
 But how often do you catch yourself thinking about the past and smiling?
 Quite often I bet.
 And there is a reason for that.

-When something is good, it is good and nothing can change that, even time.
+When something is good, it is good; and nothing can change that, even time.
 This is the reason why many of us hold on to old stuff.
-Your old pair of jeans, old pair of shoes, an old bike or an old car.
-They might be old, but when they are good and they still do their job that certainly means something to you.
+Your old pair of jeans, an old pair of shoes, an old bike, or an old car.
+These things may be old, but when they are good and still do their job, it certainly means something to you.
 You love them, you treat them well, and no matter where you go, you take them with you!

 We love and we hold .. that old classic car